cmosqueda/quickease-v2-mobile/instructions.md

     - `gluestack-ui-provider/` - contains all gluestack provider files
     - `*component name*/` - this contains all added gluestack components.
 If you've already worked with **shadcn ui**, it works the same like that.
 - `hooks/` - This contains all custom react hooks you've set up for this app.
-- `routes/` - This contains all files related to routing.
+- `navigation/` - This contains all files related to routing.
+- `types/` - This contains all types that are shared or accessed globally.

 ---

+# 2. Notice

+- In this codebase, the **gluestack** UI library is used for seamless development of UI components.
+Although creating custom components is fine, _I highly advise to use gluestack components inside the codebase as much as possible_.
+Only opt to create custom components if there is any UI component you wish to implement but is not yet supported or provided by gluestack.

+- For variable naming conventions, refer to the following:
+  - `camelCase` for variables that are not rendered.
+  - `PascalCase` for variables that are treated as React UI components

+---

-# 2. Code Management
+# 3. Code Management

 ## ESLint